Research-Informatics/data-guide/index.md

 ---
-title: Research Informatics Data Dictionary
+title: Clinical Data Dictionary
 layout: default
 ---

-Please visit the [CDW for Research's website](https://www.bmc.org/research/clinical-data-warehouse-cdw) for more information on our services.
+Please visit the [CDW for Research's website](https://www.bmc.org/research/clinical-data-warehouse-cdw) for more information on accessing clinical data for Research.
 Fill out a [data request form](https://bmc.tfaforms.net/f/cdw-data-request-form)

-This website is intended to inform the Research Community on the nuances of the data and things to consider when approaching the data.
+This section is intended to inform the Research Community on the nuances of clinical data and things to consider when approaching the data.
 Our team of experts are specialized in leveraging data for Research, and account for all of the nuances of clinical data when approaching your data request.
 We will advise on the data required for your Research question, help you ascertain feasibility and ensure data quality and integrity for your analysis.

 ## Data Notes, Common Defintions, and Things to Know: